Skip to main content

 Assignments for independent study shall be submitted in accordance with the LEA’s adopted policies and as provided in the written agreement.
 EC Section 51747 provides, in part:

-The required written agreement shall include “the manner, time, frequency, and place for submitting a pupil’s assignments and for reporting progress.”
+The required written agreement shall include “the manner, time, frequency, and place for submitting a student’s assignments and for reporting progress.”
 EC Section 51747(g)(1)

 Return to Top